mwarrens63/PySimpleGUI-MVC-Prototype/README.md

 # PySimpleGUI-MVC-Prototype
 This code demonstrates using PySimpleGUI and the peewee ORM to develop an MVC flight reservations demo system.
 Most of the GUI (reservationsView) code was initially written while following a very good YouTube tutorial provided by The CS Classroom (Intro To PySimpleGUI: An 8-Part Tutorial Series (with databases)).
 After completing tutorials 1-6, I decided to rewrite the tutorial code as an MVC design using Python classes to implement the reservations View.

 The View is implemented as three Python classes using PySimpleGUI.
 The View displays forms and tables for entering, displaying, and editing reservations data, and it validates all user input.
-I have not seen other examples on the Web of using PySimpleGUI within Python classes, but I found it much more convenient than a procedural approach as I was able o reuse code via inheritance.
+I have not seen other examples on the Web of using PySimpleGUI within Python classes, but I found it much more convenient than a procedural approach as I was able to reuse code via inheritance.

 The Model is a Python module that uses the peewee ORM connected to a Sqlite database.
 It uses the peewee ORM classes/methods to create and manage Sqlite tables for the reservations database.
 It also implements low level CRUD methods for the reservations database.